 Land-based and online sports betting are legal in the United Kingdom.
 Brick-and-mortar sportsbooks have existed in England for generations.
 The Betting and Gaming Act of 1960 legalized land-based betting operations.
 The Gambling Act 2005 placed a new set of regulations on sports betting while establishing the UK Gambling Commission to oversee all forms of betting in the United Kingdom.

-Online sports betting exchanges also accept real money bets from UK punters.
+Online sports betting exchanges such as sbobet also accept real money bets from UK punters.
 The UK sports betting industry remains one of the most competitive sports betting jurisdictions in the world, which is good for UK bettors.

 UK Gambling Laws in Scotland, Wales, and N. Ireland